-Hybrid Heat Pump annual energy consumption
+Hybrid Heat Pump (and hybrid Heat Pump co-located with thermal storage) annual energy consumption

-Figure 56: Yearly energy requirement per hybrid heat pump
+Figure 59: Yearly energy requirement per hybrid heat pump

 Currently only domestic heat pumps are forecast as part of the DFES volumes process.
 The inclusion of non-domestic heat pump volumes would enable a more representative profile to be applied to the entire building stock across the WPD network.